 That the concrete blocks of the Memorial to the Murdered Jews of Europe are coated in an anti-graffiti paint designed to stop the memorial from being defaced?

-As there is no clear entrance point or fencing to cordon off the memorial, it remains accessible from all angles.
+As there is no clear entrance point or fencing to cordon off the memorial, it remains accessible from all directions.
 And also open at night.
-The blocks vary in height, and subtly also in angle, across the landscape and when examined from different viewpoints provide a different perspective.
-Perhaps also allowing the visitor to then reach different conclusions from different angles as to the meaning of the memorial.
+The blocks vary in height, and also in angle, across the landscape.
+When examined from different viewpoints the memorial offers a subtly different perspective.
+Perhaps also allowing the visitor to then reach different conclusions from different viewpoints as to the meaning of the memorial.

 The journey into the centre of the memorial – its deepest point – is a story, a narrative, waiting to be discovered.
-With the interactions between the individuals exploring this memorial and undulating terrain as significant as to its meaning and purpose as the cold concrete that stands alone.
-Whatever approach is taken, the memorial must be experienced and interacted with, then contemplated when the visitor returns to the periphery.
-Perhaps even returning to the exact same location they left to enter the memorial but experiencing it in a different way at the end of a journey that has seen them descend into the heart of the memorial.
+With the singular interactions between the individuals exploring this memorial and undulating terrain as significant as to its meaning and purpose as the collective entirety of the project.
+Whichever approach is taken, the memorial must be experienced and interacted with, then contemplated when the visitor returns to the periphery.
+Perhaps even returning to the exact same location they left to enter the memorial but experiencing it in a different way at the end of a journey that took them into the dark heart of the memorial.

-Perhaps its greatest strength is its lack of uniformity – and critique of the National Socialist Weltanschauung that would lead to the Holocaust.
-While from a distance the blocks may appear identical, moving closer it is obvious that some have been weathered in different ways to other.
+Perhaps its greatest strength is – despite initial impressions – its actual lack of uniformity.
+An understated critique of the National Socialist Weltanschauung that would lead to the Holocaust.
+While from a distance the blocks may appear identical, move closer and it is obvious that some have been weathered in different ways to other.
 That some have cracked or have visible holes due to the wind, rain, and snow.

-That even when trying to make something as simple as concrete homogeneous that it is impossible.
-And even more impossible to force humanity into a box, so that any premeditated attempt to do so can only inevitably lead to that box being the shape of a field of coffins.
+That even trying to make something as simple as concrete homogeneous is an impossible task.
+And even more impossible to force humanity into a similar box.
+Any premeditated attempt to do will inevitably lead to that box multiplied and materialising not as a unremarkable box but as a field of coffins.